 If your business or non-profit is hosting an event and you want the word to spread, Facebook Events is a great place to start.
 However, simply creating an event in Facebook does not equate to a successful event and large turn-out.
 There’s more work to be done to get the most out of this tool.

-10. Create a Fabulous Event Profile Image- Gone are the days of Facebook only giving you a small thumbnail space for your event image.
+10. Create a Fabulous Event Image- Gone are the days of Facebook only giving you a small thumbnail space for your event image.
 Now you get a large area to display an event photo that you need to take full advantage of, and never, ever leave it blank!
-The size of the image needs to be 714 x 264 pixels.
+The size of the image needs to be 1920 x 1080 pixels.
+Here are a few more helpful tips about your Facebook Event Photo

 9. Provide Complete Information- Make sure you have dates, times, locations, cost, directions, ticket sales, and any other information about the event provided so people don’t dismiss it as something they don’t know enough about to commit.